 SB 35 (Wiener) and AB 879 (Grayson) Annual Progress Report

 The California Housing Package relies on the submittal of annual reports pursuant to Government Code Section 65400.
 Information on the actual reporting requirements including frequently asked questions can be found in the Annual Progress Report section.

-Q: When will Annual Progress Report (APR) forms be updated to accommodate changes from the California Housing Package?
+Q: When will APR forms be updated to accommodate changes from the California Housing Package?

 A: There will be no changes to APR forms for the 2017 reporting period, due April 2018.
-The new data requirements will impact the 2018 APRs due April 2019, and the forms will be changed leading up to that.
+The new data requirements will impact the 2018 APRs due April 2019, and the forms will be changed prior to the April 1, 2019 deadline.